upstash/docs2vector/readme.md

 # GitHub Docs Vectorizer

-A Node.js tool that automatically processes Markdown files from any GitHub repository and stores them in Upstash Vector database for efficient similarity search and retrieval.
-This tool is particularly useful for creating document search systems, knowledge bases, or AI-powered documentation assistants.
+A Node.js tool to process Markdown files from GitHub repositories, generate embeddings, and store them in Upstash Vector database.
+Perfect for building document search systems, AI-driven documentation assistants, or knowledge bases.

 ## Features

-- Clones any GitHub repository
-- Recursively finds all Markdown (`.md`) and MDX (`.mdx`) files
+- Recursively find all Markdown (`.md`) and MDX (`.mdx`) files in any GitHub repository
-- Chunks documents using LangChain's text splitter for optimal processing
+- Chunk documents using LangChain's RecursiveCharacterTextSplitter for better text segmentation
 - Supports both OpenAI and Upstash embeddings
-- Stores document chunks with metadata in Upstash Vector
+- Stores document chunks and metadata in Upstash Vector for enhanced retrieval
-- Handles cleanup automatically
-- Preserves file metadata for better context during retrieval

 ## Prerequisites
 - Node.js (v16 or higher)
-- NPM or Yarn
+- NPM or Yarn for package management
-- GitHub access token (for repository access)
+- GitHub personal access token (required for repository access)
-- Upstash Vector database account
+- Upstash Vector database account (to store vectors)
-- (Optional) OpenAI API key
+- OpenAI API key (optional, for generating embeddings)

 ## How to Find Your GitHub Token